 Acceptance – having done what you can, the hardest thing to do is to accept the new situation you’re in.
 Whatever happened, the world you live in now is fundamentally different from the one you were in before.
 Its easy to loose yourself in ‘what ifs’, ‘this shouldn’t be happening to me’, and the old ‘its not fair!’.
 Whatever the situation, whatever has happened, and however unfair or undeserved it is, it has happened.
 Now you need to accept and own your situation.
 Until you can do that you can’t move forward.

-Think that’s enough for today’s post, I’ll continue the – dealing with difficulties, in part 2.
+Think that’s enough for today’s post, I’ll continue the – Facing difficulties, in part 2.
 Apologies if the above seem blatantly obvious… it can be… But sometimes when you are in that hole and things are overwhelming you, the blatantly obvious isn’t so obvious or easy.